-6 japanese eggplants, peeled, cut into 1/4 inch slices, then each slice in 3
+6 Japanese eggplants (peeled, cut into 1/4 inch slices, then each slice in thirds)

-place the eggplant in a bowl, toss with a few pinches of sea salt. let drain overnight.
+1. Place the eggplant in a bowl.
+Toss with a few pinches of sea salt.
+Let drain overnight.

-squeeze out moisture gently with your hands over sink. you will ring out quite a bit of brown liquid from the eggplant.
+2. Squeeze out moisture gently with your hands over sink.
+You will ring out quite a bit of brown liquid from the eggplant.

-toss with ACV, minced garlic and as much chopped basil as you like (i use a generous handful), and a pinch of chili flakes if using. douse with a generous amount of olive oil. use enough to just coat, or (as in the original recipe) completely cover it and let the ingredients infuse the oil.
+4. Douse with a generous amount of olive oil.
+Use enough to just coat, or (as in the original recipe) completely cover it and let the ingredients infuse the oil.

 Click the button below to download the printable PDF.